sampsyo/cs6120/content/blog/2020-09-11-futil-vs-fsm/index.md

 over their elements and accumulates the values into a register `sum`.

 The Dahlia compiler compiles Dahlia programs into FuTIL in three steps:
-(1) type checking, which establishes that the generated design will have predictable area-latency trade-offs, (2) lowering which removes complex control structures like `for` loops, loop unrolling, and memory banking, and (3) code generation which instantiates hardware components and generates FuTIL programs.
+(1) *type checking*, which establishes that the generated design will have predictable area-latency trade-offs,
+(2) *lowering*, which removes complex control structures like `for` loops, loop unrolling, and memory banking, and
+(3) *code generation*, which instantiates hardware components and generates FuTIL programs.

 The FuTIL backend for Dahlia is fairly mature and has been tested using the linear algebra kernels from the [Polybench][] benchmark suite.
-The backend currently does not support signed, fixed-point, or floating arithmetic.
+The backend currently does not support signed, fixed-point, or floating-point arithmetic.
 It also does not support C-style `struct` definitions.

 **Motivating the low-level comparison**.
 A FuTIL-based compiler has to represent